Please review the following information related to your travel arrangements:

 10. FLIGHT DISCLAIMERS RE: HAZARDOUS MATERIALS AND INSECTICIDE SPRAYING

-a) Under Federal law, passengers are prohibited from bringing hazardous materials on the aircraft.
-Please visit FAA's prohibited items webpage for more information at: http://www.faa.gov/about/initiatives/hazmat_safety
+a) Under Federal law, passengers are prohibited from bringing hazardous materials on the aircraft, such as aerosols, fireworks and flammable liquids.
+If you do not understand these restrictions, please visit the FAA's prohibited items webpage for more information at: http://www.faa.gov/about/initiatives/hazmat_safety

 b) Whether or not the flight itinerary is subject to insecticide spraying prior to the flight or while you are on the aircraft, Federal law requires that we refer you to DOT's disinfection website at: http://www.dot.gov/office-policy/aviation-policy/aircraft-disinsection-requirements.

 11. CANCELATION FEES are imposed on most trips by the service provider or vendor involved (airline, hotel, cruise line, transfer company, sightseeing operator, etc.).
 In some cases, there is NO REFUND once booking is made and paid for.
 All cancelation requests must be sent to TravelStore in writing.
 Your right to a refund if you change/cancel your plans is limited.
 If TravelStore is obligated to completely cancel your travel arrangements, the liability of TravelStore will be limited to a refund of all monies paid by you and then held by TravelStore.
 Each vendor or supplier of services may have their own specific terms and conditions that apply to your booking.
 Cancelation penalties are advised at time of booking and provided to you with your confirmation.
 If you have any questions, or any penalties are unclear, please contact your TravelStore agent.